MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_resources.md

 ## Known Issues

-- CPU and IO Resource Controls are not currently supported with Hyper-V Containers.
+- CPU and IO Resource Controls are not currently supported with Hyper-V containers.
-- IO Resource Controls are not currently supported with Container Shared Folders.
+- IO Resource Controls are not currently supported with container data volumes.

 ## Video Walkthrough